neondaygame/neondaygame.github.io/philosophy.markdown

 sidebar_link: true
 ---

 My daygame journey has had its share of ups and downs.
-Most importantly, daygame has taught me a lot about myself and the world, things I'm not sure I could've learned any other way.
+Most importantly, it has taught me a lot about myself and the world, things I'm not sure I could've learned any other way.

-Now convinced that daygame will be a lifelong pursuit, I am starting this journal to document the remainder of my journey.
-It is first and foremost for myself, to help me gather my thoughts on game and speak to myself.
+Now convinced that daygame will be a lifelong pursuit, I want to chronicle the remainder of my journey.
+This journal is primarily for myself, to help organize  my thoughts on game.

-I want to start by summarizing my seduction philosophy.
+I want to start by summarizing my present seduction philosophy.

 ---

-## Physically interact with at least one cute woman every day.
+## Game Daily

 The physical interaction is 90% of the game.
 Everything else is 10%.
 Manage my attention accordingly.

 Don't over-attend to fashion, photos, looks, texting, etc. Focus primarily on the man to woman, face to face, interaction.

-Do this **every day**.
+Interact with at least one beautiful woman **every day**.
 Consistency is much more powerful than volume.

 ---

-## Trust the natural progress.
+## Trust Nature

 Trust myself to learn what works and what doesn't from my daily interactions with women.

-Don't bother with shortcuts, tricks, or other people's experiences.
-Don’t read, talk, or ask about game tactics.
+Don't bother with shortcuts, tricks, or other people's techniques.
+Don’t read, talk, or invest energy in game literature or theory.

 Don't force a model prematurely, especially one based on other people's experiences, which can be very different.

 Natural progress will take time.
-So have patience and make the daily interactions fun for myself.
-Since fucking is the highest level of fun, trust myself to move towards it naturally.
+Have patience and make the daily interactions fun and positive.

+A consensual primal fuck is the highest level of fun.
+Trust that I'll move towards it naturally.

 ---

-## Don't masturbate or watch porn.
+## No Porn

-Re-purpose that energy towards the women I am seducing.
+Re-purpose that energy and attention towards the women in real life.

 ---

-## No matter what, remind myself everyday to be grateful that beautiful women exist.
+## Be Grateful

 Much of game is not in my control.
+Accept it.
+Embrace it.

-Therefore, the game is **NOT** lost if the woman flakes or doesn't give her number or doesn't fuck.
+The game **IS NOT** lost if the woman flakes or doesn't give her number or doesn't fuck.

 The game **IS** lost when my inner peace is lost, limiting my ability to express myself fully and honestly.

-Keep this inner peace in check by being grateful that women, as capricious as they may be, make everyday an adventure worth living.
+Keep this inner peace in check.
+Remind myself everyday that beautiful women, capricious by nature, exist to make life an adventure worth living.